-Figure 12.
+Figure 11.
 Transport Menu

-Selecting On for the Transport menu allows NetCommand to use the Transport menu to control the TV Disc, VCRs, DVDs, IEEE 1394 AV Discs, digital VCRs, and similar devices.
+NetCommand uses the Transport menu to control VCRs, DVDs, IEEE 1394 AV Discs, digital VCRs, and similar devices.
 If you choose to turn off this menu when viewing the devices, the transport buttons (rewind, play forward, stop, pause and record) on the TV's remote control will continue to operate these devices.
 In the Device Selection menu selecting a VCR or DVD Player will automatically display the Transport menu.
 You can re-display this menu by pressing DEVICE MENU.

-Select Transport menu functions by pressing ADJUST ◀ or ▶ and then ENTER.
+Select Transport menu functions by pressing ADJUST ◀, ▶, ▲ or ▼ and then ENTER.
 For example, to pause playback, press ADJUST ◀ or ▶ to move to PAUSE, then press ENTER.
 If a function is not possible, such as record for a DVD Player, the Transport menu button will be grayed out.